 In this blog post, I will list out my personal picks for the 10 best murals in San Francisco’s famous Mission District.

-Admittedly, there are countless other artistic jewels scattered everywhere in SF, but I will focus my attention on the indisputable epicenter of this vibrantly creative movement – “the Mission”
+Admittedly, there are countless other artistic jewels scattered everywhere in SF, but I will focus my attention on the indisputable epicenter of this vibrantly creative movement – “the Mission.”

 Settled by immigrants for centuries, the Mission District’s multi-layered history is as colorful as its public creative spectacles.

-Mission Dolores is the oldest standing structure in San Francisco.
-It was founded by Francisco Palou in October 1776.
+Francisco Palou founded it in October 1776.
 It is an active place of worship that you can visit.

 Settled By Immigrants

-Subsequently, Spanish-Mexican families came to the area to settle.
+Subsequently, Spanish-Mexican families settled in the area.

 After the Second World War, Mexicans and Central American Immigrants reignited the second wave of Hispanic settlers.